The Madelung Problem of Finite Crystals: General results for an orthogonal lattice

 with the sum extending over all lattice vectors excluded from the finite crystal but present in the infinite lattice of the same shape.

 To estimate $\nu_{\rm corr}({\mathbf r},p|{\mathbf s})$ to a desired accuracy, we expand the summand for distant cells ($r \ll n $) as a multipolar series:

 where $\cos\theta = {\mathbf r}\cdot {\mathbf n}/(nr)$, $P_k(\cos\theta)$ is the $k$-th Legendre polynomial, and $\nabla_{\mathbf n}$ is the gradient operator with respect to the lattice vector ${\mathbf n}$.
+While multipolar series underpins fast algorithms for evaluating potentials in Coulomb systems\cite{Greengard1987,Greengard1988,Kudin1998}, we instead provide an analytical treatment of the boundary term and asymptotic finite-size behavior for finite crystals with explicitly specified shape and size.
 Gelle and Lepetit performed a similar multipole expansion using spherical coordinates rather than Cartesian coordinates\cite{Gelle2008}.
 Their approach facilitates asymptotic estimation of truncation errors and analysis of convergence behavior.
 In contrast, we derive exact leading-order terms of $\nu_{\rm corr}({\mathbf r},p|{\mathbf s})$ directly in Cartesian coordinates.

 Because $P_k(\cos\theta)$ is odd in ${\mathbf n}$ for odd $k$, contributions from lattice vectors $\pm {\mathbf n}$ cancel in Eq.~\eqref{eq:corrdef}; hence, only even-order multipoles ($k=2, 4, \cdots$) survive.
 For instance, the $k=2$ (dipolar) contribution reads